ghiscoding/aurelia-slickgrid/docs/getting-started/quick-start.md

 # Quick start

-> **NOTE** these instructions are for the latest Aurelia-Slickgrid v7.x and might be different for earlier versions of the lib.
+> **NOTE** the Documentations shown on this website are meant to be used with Aurelia-Slickgrid v7.x or higher, refer to the project [Wikis](https://github.com/ghiscoding/aurelia-slickgrid/wiki) for earlier versions of the project.

 ### Easiest Way to Get Started
 The easiest is to simply clone the [Aurelia-Slickgrid-Demos](https://github.com/ghiscoding/aurelia-slickgrid-demos) project and run it from there... or if you really wish to start from scratch then follow the steps below.